adrian-datacamp/courses-hypothesis-testrepo/chapter1.md

 a) UA experiences significantly different delays

-b) there is no statistically significant difference between UA delays and all airline company delays
+b) there is no statistically significant difference between UA delays and overall all airline company delays

 c) UA experiences on average more delays